htruong/htruong.github.io/_posts/2017-01-14-bufferbloat-in-laymans-terms.md

 ### Short version of what you need to do:

+OpenWRT or LEDE is the software programs that you can install to replace the "bad" software that is installed on your router.
+It is free and open-source and I am among thousands of programmers contributed to it to make a really, really good piece of software.
+It is very smart and friendly, although getting it to work on your router could be somewhat hard if you have never done it before.

 OpenWRT/LEDE has algorithms that help you combat the latency.

-Buy a router that supports OpenWRT/LEDE. **The exact model matters** -- [buy one that is listed here](https://lede-project.org/toh/views/toh_available_864), don't go to Wal-mart or BestBuy and buy a random model and then complain that it doesn't work.
+First you need to buy a router that supports OpenWRT/LEDE. **The exact model matters** -- [buy one that is listed here](https://lede-project.org/toh/views/toh_available_864), don't go to Wal-mart or BestBuy and buy a random model and then complain that it doesn't work.
 If you have less than a 100Mbps connection, then an old Netgear WNDR 3800 for $20 will do the job fine, and I recommend it.
 Reprogram (or "flash") the router with OpenWRT/LEDE (I personally recommend LEDE).

 After you have all those done, go to the control panel, go to System>Software, then install the `sqm-scripts`, `sqm-scripts-extra` and `luci-app-sqm` packages so that it shows up as a setting opention in your control panel, like so: